Nel-S/AMLL/README.md

 Currently, this library only supports
 - Java Edition
-- for monster rooms/dungeons
+- for monster rooms/dungeons, mineshafts, and strongholds
-- up to Beta 1.8.
+- up through Beta 1.8.
 Pull requests are welcome if you would like to help add additional functionality.

 ## Compilation